Support America’s National Ballet Company® DONATE NOW

 Amanda McKerrow has the honor of being the first American to receive a gold medal at the International Ballet Competition in Moscow in 1981.
 Since then, she has received numerous other awards, including the Princess Grace Dance Fellowship.
 She had the honor of training with Mary Day at the Washington School of Ballet and was a member of that company until she joined American Ballet Theatre under the direction of Mikhail Baryshnikov in 1982.
 McKerrow was appointed to the rank of Soloist with ABT in 1983 and became a Principal Dancer in 1987.
 With ABT, she danced leading roles in all the major full-length classics, as well as one-act repertory works including George Balanchine’s Theme and Variations, Agnes de Mille’s Rodeo, and Antony Tudor’s Pillar of Fire.
 In addition, she has had numerous works created for her by many of the great choreographers of the 20th century.
 She has also appeared as a guest artist throughout the world.
 McKerrow is now the sole Trustee of the Antony Tudor Ballet Trust, and together with her husband John Gardner, stages Tudor ballets around the world.
 McKerrow is in demand as a Master Teacher for both students and professional dancers and has enjoyed staging numerous other ballets for professional companies and universities both in the United States and abroad.

 Born in Brooklyn, New York, Nancy Raffa received her early training with Madame Gabriella Darvash.
 In 1980, she became the youngest and first American female to win the Gold Medal at the Prix de Lausanne competition in Switzerland.
-New York Times Dance Critic Anna Kisselgoff wrote of her: “(she is)…a young and extremely talented dancer” who “made mini-history in ballet.
+The New York Times Dance Critic Anna Kisselgoff wrote of her: “(she is)…a young and extremely talented dancer” who “made mini-history in ballet.
 The dance is in her.”

 Raffa began her teaching career as an adjunct faculty member in Miami at the New World School of the Arts.
 Transitioning from dancer to coach and stager, she became Senior Faculty member and Assistant to the Director at Miami City Ballet School, directing its Summer Intensive and Apprentice Program.

-In 2005, Raffa was named Director of American Ballet Theatre’s (ABT) Summer Intensive programs, Company teacher, Director of Repertoire for ABT II and faculty member for the ABT Jacqueline Kennedy Onassis School.
+In 2005, Raffa was named Director of American Ballet Theatre’s Summer Intensive programs, Company teacher, Director of Repertoire for ABT II and faculty member for the ABT Jacqueline Kennedy Onassis School.

 Raffa assisted Twyla Tharp in the workshop production of Tharp’s Tony Award®-nominated Broadway show Come Fly Away.
 She has also staged Tharp’s Push Comes to Shove for Tulsa Ballet and In the Upper Room for ABT in collaboration with Shelley Washington.

 Raffa has judged the Prix de Lausanne and Youth America Grand Prix in several countries.
-She delivers Master Teacher Classes by request and has taught all over the United States, Europe, South America, Japan and Asia.
+She delivers Master Teacher Classes by request and has taught all over the United States, Europe, South America, Japan, and Asia.

-In 2019, Raffa was nominated for the Isadora Duncan Dance Award for “Outstanding Achievement in Restaging/Revival/Reconstruction” for her re-staging of Ratmansky’s Shostakovich Trilogy (2013) for San Francisco Ballet.
+In 2019, Raffa was nominated for the Isadora Duncan Dance Award for “Outstanding Achievement in Restaging/Revival/Reconstruction” for her restaging of Ratmansky’s Shostakovich Trilogy (2013) for San Francisco Ballet.